Linear superposition as a core theorem of quantum empiricism: Closing remarks

-Thus, probability in quantum theory is a statistics.
-It comes from statistische Kollektivs \cite{mises} and may only be a shortened term for the relative ``frequency in long runs'' (von~Neumann).
-This is why the conventional tractability of the quantum"=postulates' mathematics ---calculation of \emph{probabilities} for the \emph{classical} events to occur in the \emph{`reality'} (what is that?)---is inadequate neither as a doctrinal point of departure nor as a `post-math' interpretation.
+Thus to sum up, the philosophy/"!axioms of probability or its `quantum deformations' should not be present in \emph{quantum} foundations.
+There cannot be hidden details underlying the quantum probability because the ``details'' imply some terminology with a classical content.
+Quantum probability is the statistical regularity.
+It comes from Kollektivs \cite{mises} of abstracta \eqref{split'} and may only be a shortened term for the relative ``frequencies in long runs'' (von~Neumann); ``the Einstein hypothesis'' by M.~Jammer \cite[p.~441]{jammer2}.
+The realistic/"!physical/"!\ldots/"!pictorial adjectives and descriptive supplementations to the term ``long runs'' are prohibited.
+This is why the conventional tractability of the quantum"=postulates' mathematics, \ie, the calculation of \emph{probabilities for the classical} events to occur in the reality""---`alive/"!cat/"!\ldots/"!imploded/"!bomb'---``is not adequate'' neither as a doctrinal point of departure nor as a post-math interpretation.
 It presents us with a circulus vitiosus of re"=exegeses.
-C.~Fuchs, referring to de~Finetti's words in an interview with Quanta Magazine (2015), prognosticates that this conception ``will go the way of phlogiston''.
+Fuchs, referring to de~Finetti's words in an interview with Quanta Magazine (4~June 2015), prognosticates that this conception ``will go the way of phlogiston''.
+The ``not adequate'' is a R.~Haag quotation, and he expresses this ``conviction'', applying it even to ``the conceptual structure of standard Quantum Theory'' \cite[p.~743]{haag}.

-The ultimate conclusion completes remarks~\ref{two} and \ref{seven}.
-If we accept the set"=theoretic eye on things then sect.~\ref{inv}, by all appearances, provides a positive answer to the question about the rigidity of \qm"=theory \cite{colbeck}---``change any one aspect, and the whole structure collapses'' \cite[p.~1]{aaronson}.
-See also the 2-nd epigraph to this section.
-At least, it is hard to imagine \emph{what any other} (axiom-free) way of turning empiricism into quantum mathematics would look like, as soon as we abandon the minimalistic entity $\statePsi\GOTO{\sss\scr A}\state\alpha$.
+The ultimate conclusion completes Remarks~\ref{two} and \ref{seven}.
+If we accept the set"=theoretic eye on things then sect.~\ref{inv}, by all appearances, provides a positive answer to the question about the rigidity of \qt\ \cite{colbeck}---``change any one aspect, and the whole structure collapses'' \cite[p.~1]{aaronson}; see also the second epigraph to this section.
+At least, it is hard to imagine \emph{what any other} axiom-free way of turning empiricism into quantum mathematics would look like, as soon as we abandon the primitive minimality of the scheme